-Based in New York, her day job is Executive Editor of Harper’s BAZAAR (“it’s also my night job” she half-jokes) a title that comes with perks like being BFFs with Sally Draper of which we are blind with jealousy.
+Based in New York, her day job is Editor In Chief of InStyle Magazine (“it’s also my night job” she half-jokes) a title that comes with perks like being BFFs with Sally Draper of which we are blind with jealousy.

 While she’s staunchly Aussie at heart, Laura moved to New York from Sydney over a decade ago.
 “Got on a plane with two bags and a dream,” she tells us “…on Sept 4, 2001.
 So the timing was spectacular.
 Still here, but.”

 Prior to her appointment at InStyle, Laura was Executive Editor of Harper’s BAZAAR and under her steer BAZAAR’s pages featured an exemplary and diverse mix of inspiring, talented, beautiful women; from the nouveau ingénue crew (Kendall Jenner, Rihanna and Game Of Thrones’ Emilia Clarke) to one-name-needed icons like Christy and Kate, to the new guard of creative overachievers such as Uzo Aduba and October 2015 cover star Lena Dunham.